 Ask around for Texas locals’ favorite city, and chances are you’ll hear Austin tossed around quite a bit.

-This buzzy college city is home to some of the state’s best live music venues, culinary hotspots, and nightlife.
+This buzzy college city is home to some of the state’s best live music venues (with lots of Texas songs), culinary hotspots, and nightlife.

 You can brush up on Texas history and politics at the State Capitol building downtown, or splash the day away at Barton Springs Pool, a massive spring-fed swimming hole located in Austin’s answer to NYC’s Central Park–Zilker Park.

 At night, put on your dancing shoes and hit East Sixth Street, the city’s liveliest bar district.